TheGoodlike13/oblivion_dmg/README.md

 ### Caveats

-Effects of a single hit are applied all at once, including "drain life".
-If this hit has multiple drain effects, e.g. weapon + poison, they will be bundled together.
-This has no effect on calculations leading up to death, only overkill.
-Normally, the overkill damage will not include any drains past death.

 Anything that this application allows that is outside of the bounds of the base game should be considered extra.
 As a result, there are a few assumptions that I have no way of testing